HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/developing_theme/dev_op_overview/index.md

 -   **Developing on the live server**

-    This method of developing a theme was introduced recently and is driven through the WebDAV entry point to the file store.
+    This method of developing a theme is driven through the WebDAV entry point to the file store.

     1. Copy a theme with the existing content from one of the ready-to-use HCL DX themes or create a folder.
     2. Add your custom HTML, CSS, and JavaScript files.